mafifafm/pxt-microbit/docs/courses/csintro/variables/activity.md

 # Activity: Scorekeeper

-This micro:bit activity guides the students to create a program with three variables that will keep score for their _Rock Paper Scissors_ game.
+This Ragga activity guides the students to create a program with three variables that will keep score for their _Rock Paper Scissors_ game.

 Tell the students that they will be creating a program that will act as a scorekeeper for their next Rock Paper Scissors game.
 They will need to create variables for the parts of scorekeeping that change over the course of a gaming session.
 What are those variables?